-Note: Members of SFERS Miscellaneous Safety Plan do not accrue Social Security benefits for service as miscellaneous safety employees.
+Members of SFERS Miscellaneous Safety Plan do not accrue Social Security benefits for service as miscellaneous safety employees

 Apply for Service Retirement

-To elect to retire from employment with the City and County of San Francisco, a member must:
+When you are ready to retire for service with the City and County of San Francisco, follow the steps below:

 — Bring the following materials to the counseling appointment:

-- • Spouse’s or Eligible Domestic Partner’s Date of Birth and Social Security Number
+• Spouse’s or Domestic Partner’s Date of Birth and Social Security Number